foudilboukelal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x add the execution permission to the owner chmod ug+x,o+r give execution permission to the owner and group, read permission for the others chmod a+x give execution permission for owner,group and others
+chmod u+x add the execution permission to the owner chmod ug+x,o+r give execution permission to the owner and group, read permission for the others chmod a+x give execution permission for owner,group and others chmod --reference=  give the same permissions as the reference file chmod -R give the permission recursively to directory and subdirectories